Acts 8:26-40 · Acts · Updated April 25, 2026

 Summary

-This passage from Acts 8:26-40 describes a significant encounter between Philip, one of the early Christian evangelists, and an Ethiopian eunuch, a high official under Candace, queen of the Ethiopians.
-The story begins with an angel of the Lord instructing Philip to travel south on the road from Jerusalem to Gaza, a desert route (8:26).
-As Philip obeys, he meets the Ethiopian eunuch who is returning from worshiping in Jerusalem and is reading from the book of Isaiah while sitting in his chariot (8:27-28).
+Acts 8:26-40 describes an encounter between Philip, an early Christian evangelist, and an Ethiopian eunuch, a high official under Candace, queen of the Ethiopians.
+An angel of the Lord instructs Philip to travel south on the road from Jerusalem to Gaza, a desert route (8:26).
+As Philip obeys, he meets the Ethiopian eunuch returning from worshiping in Jerusalem, reading from the book of Isaiah while sitting in his chariot (8:27-28).

-Philip, prompted by the Spirit, approaches the chariot and hears the eunuch reading Isaiah.
-Philip asks if he understands the passage, and the eunuch admits he needs someone to guide him (8:30-31).
+Prompted by the Spirit, Philip approaches the chariot and hears the eunuch reading Isaiah.
+Philip asks if he understands the passage, and the eunuch admits he needs guidance (8:30-31).
 Invited to join the eunuch, Philip explains the scripture, which speaks of a suffering servant, and uses it as a starting point to preach about Jesus (8:35).
 As they travel, they come across some water, and the eunuch expresses a desire to be baptized.
-Philip confirms his belief in Jesus, and upon the eunuch's confession of faith, they stop the chariot, and Philip baptizes him (8:36-38).
+Philip confirms his belief in Jesus, and upon the eunuch's Confession of faith, they stop the chariot, and Philip baptizes him (8:36-38).

-After the baptism, the Spirit of the Lord suddenly takes Philip away, and the eunuch continues his journey rejoicing (8:39).
+After the Baptism, the Spirit of the Lord suddenly takes Philip away, and the eunuch continues his journey rejoicing (8:39).
 Philip finds himself at Azotus and continues to preach the gospel in all the cities he passes through until he reaches Caesarea (8:40).
-The passage concludes with the eunuch's joyful departure and Philip's ongoing mission, highlighting the spread of the Christian message beyond the Jewish community.
+The eunuch, a foreigner and a high-ranking official, represents the inclusion of Gentiles into the Christian faith.
+The text reveals that the gospel is not confined to a single ethnic or religious group but is for all people, regardless of their background.
+This encounter demonstrates how the divine message transcends geographical, cultural, and social barriers, as initiated by the direct guidance of the Holy Spirit.

 Chiastic structure